fluid-project/infusion-docs/src/documents/NodeAPI.md

 ## node.js module APIs

-Infusion includes a few small utilities to ease the process of working with a node/npm module layout.
+Infusion includes a few small utilities to ease the process of working with a node/npm module layout:

 ### fluid.module.register(name, baseDir, moduleRequire)

 This is an intensely useful method that will allow you to register your Infusion-aware module and its base path in Infusion's global registery of modules.
-This will allow you, for example, to later issue a call to `fluid.require("${myModule}/myPath)"` for any assert nested within that module, regardless of its location in the filesystem.
+This will allow you, for example, to later issue a call to `fluid.require("${myModule}/myPath)"` for any asset nested within that module, regardless of its location in the filesystem.
 Other productive uses of such records are imaginable — for example, issuing `require` directives for modules from their point of view, etc.

 * `name {String}` The name of your module.
 This should agree with its name in the npm registry.